VWO Logo

 Once you have identified issues and created a potential solution, you must run an A/B test that compares the new page against the original.

-For example, let’s say that you noticed that very few users interacted with a CTA-button and proceeded to scroll past it on the page.
-You could test new colors, a larger size, or different copy for the button.
+For example, let’s say that you noticed that very few users interacted with a CTA button and proceeded to scroll past it on the page.
+You could test new colors, a larger size, or a different copy for the button.

 A multivariate test will quickly highlight the best possible solution to the problem.
 It’s the perfect last step for optimizing a page.